The program uses the following student success indicators:

 - Multi-stop tour of "Considered Design" sustainability project with Nike/Hurley

-- Live performance at Disney Studios, followed by exhibition at El Capitan Theatre in Hollywood in conjunction with Monster's University premiere, of Disney Monster's University sustainability project
+- Live performance at Disney Studios, followed by an exhibition at El Capitan Theatre in Hollywood in conjunction with Monster's University premiere, of Disney Monster's University sustainability project

 INDUSTRY AND MEDIA FEEDBACK

 The good reputation of the program continues to solicit informal feedback from industry leaders who frequently laud and reach out to the program.
 This feedback may come from a call, via email, or walking in the door (because they were in the neighborhood).
 Moreover, the fashion show and student work receives positive recognition by media outlets proving that it is both relevant and newsworthy.

 With a jumpstart on internships, relevant preparation, and a robust network, alumni thrive and advance quickly in the industry making their way to positions of leadership or developing their own collections or brands.

 ‘83 Angela Furlong (Design Director, Sundance)